dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_revoke_collection_approvals

 Revokes collection-level approvals from the set of active approvals.
 The `from_subaccount` parameter specifies the token owner's subaccount to which the approval to be revoked applies, the `spender` the party for which the approval is to be revoked.
 Not providing the `from_subaccount` or `spender` means to revoke approvals with any value for the omitted parameter(s).
-By not specifying any of `from_subaccount` and `spender`, all collection-level approvals for the caller are removed.
+By not specifying both `from_subaccount` and `spender`, all collection-level approvals of the caller are revoked.

 // FIX: t.b.d.: the return value assumes that each revocation for a collection generates its own block / transaction; OK to assume this?